 You can choose from:

-Sign up free to figure out how Trustmary could help you grow with FOMO and social proof.
+Sign up free to figure out how Trustmary could help you grow with FOMO and social proof, starting with reviews.

 Booking.com also uses this technique.
 They mention how many times a specific hotel has been booked in the past few hours to encourage people to take action: